varangian-core/docs/content/_index.md

 with other customers

 {{% notice note %}}
-Information contained on this site does relate to proprietary system component or internal access policies.
+Information contained on this site does relate to proprietary system components or internal access policies.
 It is simply a help guide.